 Finally, to help you visualize your path to $100,000 or more a year, simply break down the annual income by month and then by day.
 Doesn’t $8,333 a month sound a little less daunting?
 How about making $274 a day?
 That’s surely possible isn’t it?
 Of course it is!

 If you are happy with making $99,999 a year, more power to you.
 Just remember that your happiness, as measured by income will continue to grow until $200,000 and then stop because of government persecution and the bitter populace who want to keep you down.
-After you break $200,000 you need to start going into hiding.
-So if you discover after taking my advice that you are on pace to blow by $200,000 a year, don’t forget to create an exit strategy!
+After you break $200,000 you need to start practicing Stealth Wealth because the government and society will begin to turn on you!

 Recommendations To Help Achieve Financial Independence